 In 2006, Pluto was relegated from being the ninth planet in the solar system after the International Astronomical Union (IAU) demoted it to a “dwarf planet”.
-Officially, Pluto is now known as “minor planet 134340 Pluto.”
+Officially, Pluto is now known quite unceremoniously as “minor planet 134340 Pluto.”
+How rude.

 Many astronomy buffs were disappointed by the new assignment, seeing the criteria for Pluto’s demotion as rather nitpicky or even arbitrary.

 But don’t scratch Pluto off as a planet just yet.
-There are still many authoritative voices in science who argue that the frozen world on the outer rim of the solar system should truly be classed as a planet in its own right.
+There are still many authoritative voices in science who argue that the frozen world on the outer rim of the solar system should be reinstated as a planet in its own right.

 Why was Pluto demoted in the first place?

 The existence of Pluto was first proposed in the early 20th century by Percival Lowell, whose calculations showed that wobbles in the orbits of Uranus and Neptune must be caused by the gravitational pull of an unknown ninth planet.
 Pluto was confirmed a decade later, on March 13, 1930, at the Lowell Observatory in Flagstaff, Arizona, by astronomer Clyde W. Tombaugh.

 Since then Pluto’s status as the solar system’s ninth planet remained unchallenged until astronomers discovered 2003 UB313, also known as Eris, which is nearly as large as Pluto, but with a lot more mass.
 Other similarly sized bodies have been found across the years beyond Neptune’s orbit,

 The discovery of Eris triggered a fiery debate among astronomers.
 If Pluto is a planet, then so should Eris.
 Eventually, both were classed as dwarf planets after the IAU issued new criteria for what constitutes a planet.
 Essentially, the IAU says that a planet must: